 Rice Workshop – Juicy Japanese Food

 I discovered Rice Workshop while discovering the small lanes in China Town.
-This small place located on the corner Tattersalls Street and Bourke Street offers excellent Japanese food to take away or to eat inside.
+This small place on the corner of Tattersalls Street and Bourke Street offers excellent Japanese food to take away or eat inside.
 I loved my Tofu Rice Salad.
 Vegetarian can find a good choice on the menu.
 They also offer delicious soft ice.

 BON – The Healthy Fast food Concept